Devika-p-das/ML-project/README.md

 ## 🔍 Project Description

-This project focuses on classifying network traffic based on attack types using supervised machine learning models.
-The workflow includes data exploration, preprocessing, feature engineering, SMOTE for class balancing, and a full modeling pipeline with performance comparisons across several classification algorithms.
+This project focuses on classifying IoT network traffic based on attack types using supervised machine learning models.
+The workflow includes data exploration, preprocessing, feature engineering, SMOTE for class balancing, and a complete modeling pipeline with performance comparisons across multiple classification algorithms.

 ---